MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/faq.md

 You can find guidance for setting up [!INCLUDE [prodshort](developer/includes/prodshort.md)] in the application content.
 For more information, see [Setting Up Business Central](/dynamics365/business-central/setup).

 You can also find relevant content on the [Microsoft Learn site](/learn/browse/?products=dynamics-business-central).

+For more information, see [Take prospects and customers online](deployment/deployment.md#take-prospects-and-customers-online)

 ## How can I troubleshoot my customers' online tenants?